Healthcare Professionals

 The GBS-CIDP Foundation is dedicated to being a resource for all those dealing with the disorder, including health professionals.
-Our medical advisory board provides support for the industry.
+Our global medical advisory board provides support for the industry.
 We publish documents that inform.
-Training information and how to earn Continuing Education Units (CEUs) on GBS and CIDP are available through the Foundation.

 IVIG was discontinued by 7% of patients and plasma exchange was discontinued by 4%.
 More than 60% of plasma exchange patients experienced chronic indwelling of catheters or ports.
 13% had at least one episode of sepsis.